Social Workers Registration Act 2003

 8G: Decisions of Board on change to individual scope of practice, or

-"What happens when the Board decides to change what a social worker is allowed to do"
+"What happens when the Board decides on a change to your work as a social worker"

 Part 2Registration, authorisation to practise within scope of practice, and practising certificates